 A low white blood cell count, also known as leukopenia, can be a concerning health condition.
 White blood cells protect the body from harmful pathogens, viruses, and bacteria that can cause severe illness.
 When the white blood cell count drops below normal levels, it can leave the body vulnerable to infections, making it more challenging to recover from illnesses.
 If left untreated, it can lead to severe health complications.
-This article explore the causes, symptoms, and treatment options for low white blood cell count.
+This article explores the causes, symptoms, and treatment options for low white blood cell count.

 What is a low white blood cell count?